Best Time to Schedule Instagram Stories (Data-Backed Timing)

 - Frequency matters more than timing = 3 Stories at "decent" times > 1 Story at "perfect" time

 According to Later's Instagram Stories research, accounts posting 3-5 Stories per day see 2-3x higher daily reach than accounts posting 1 Story daily—regardless of "optimal" timing.
+The easiest way to maintain this consistency is by using a social media scheduler.

 This guide breaks down Instagram Stories timing strategy, optimal posting windows, frequency recommendations, and how Stories timing differs from feed posts and Reels.
+Use a social media scheduling tool to auto-post Stories at these optimal times.
+Use a social media scheduling tool to schedule Stories at these optimal times automatically.

 Edited by Jamie Partridge, Founder — Reviewed November 20, 2025